ativitbenz/how-to-smplify-hyperledger-development-with-oracle-blockchain-app-builder/README.md

 ## Introduction

 ### A Blockchain
 A blockchain is a system for storing data through distributed ledgers, powered by cryptography and automation.
-I could paraphrase it as a distributed database, but it wouldn't be fair since it's so much more.
+One could paraphrase it as a distributed database, but it wouldn't be fair since it's so much more.
 One way of looking at it might be a distributed database with a continuously growing list of irreversible records (called blocks) linked and secured using cryptography.
 Still, it's more than that since it contains the business logic inside (called smart contracts), enabling the automation of business processes between different organizations, in a distributed network, without any manual integrations.

 Blockchain was first introduced in 2008 as the distributed ledger behind Bitcoin and evolved in many variations.
+Bitcoin [manifesto](https://bitcoin.org/bitcoin.pdf) never mentioned it explicitly, but you would find many mentions of blocks and chains.
+The community later forged the blockchain term to describe underlying technology and techniques.
 Nowadays, blockchains evolved into private, public, and hybrid networks.
 Bitcoin and Ethereum are public permissionless blockchains, while Hyperledger Fabric implements private permissioned blockchain.
 A permissioned blockchain network typically has a founder that creates and maintains the network and participants that join the network.
 Since it's permissioned, you cannot gain access to it unless explicitly given by the founder.

 ### What is Hyperledger Fabric?
 Hyperledger Fabric is an enterprise-grade, permissioned blockchain framework applicable to a broad set of industry use cases.
 It is a widely adopted open-source tool under the Linux Foundation.